Mention the terms "public speaking" or "presentation," and you're likely to evoke an emotional response from anyone nearby.

 Visualizations are a great way to break up the monotony of bullet points in your PowerPoint presentation.
 A well-placed chart or stunning image can hold your audience's attention or provide a visual representation of a fact.

-Check out the tutorials below to learn about several key visualization techniques in PowerPoint, and how you can use them to make great Powerpoint presentations with more visual impact:
+Check out the tutorials below to learn about several key visualization techniques in PowerPoint.
+You'll also learn how to use them to make great PowerPoint presentations for class or work:

-I prefer to add visualizations near the end of the process, once I've selected the theme that affects the entire presentation.
+I add visualizations near the end of the process after I've selected the theme for the entire presentation.

 5. Prepare in PowerPoint and Then Present

-It's finally showtime; all of your hard work to write your content and package it into an attractive presentation is about to pay off.
+It's finally showtime.
+All your hard work to write your content and package it into an attractive presentation is about to pay off.

 Let's look at how to get ready to give a great presentation using PowerPoint.
 For many of us, this is the most intimidating stage in the process—where we step up and deliver.